After a busy summer in the constituency, it has been great to return to Westminster and raise the issues I have been discussing with local residents.

-Thank you all for your continued support, and if there is somewhere you think I should visit in the coming weeks please do get in touch.
+Thank you all for your continued support, and if there is anything I can do to help you, please do get in touch.